 Know the signs of heatstroke

-Heat stroke can be fatal, so if you notice any of the following symptoms move your dog into the shade, place a cold towel on them and immediately contact your vet.
+Heatstroke is a genuine risk and much more common in flat-faced dogs like bulldogs, pugs, and Boston terriers.
+Heatstroke can be fatal, so if you notice any of the following symptoms, move your dog into the shade, place a cool towel on them and immediately contact your vet.

 - Rapid or excessive panting